wyeworks/blog/source/_posts/2018-09-27-why-a-full-day-of-agile.markdown

   description: Training & coaching in Agile methodologies and Lean Development.
 ---

 Our company was a pioneer in the use of Agile methods, especially Scrum and for the past 10 years, we have been practicing the principles behind the [Agile Manifesto](http://agilemanifesto.org/).
 We have always been convinced that it is the best way to add value to the customer and at the same time respect our own mindset.
-So we organized an internal trainning session to level out all WyeWorks employees' knowledge of Agile/Scrum.
+So we organized an internal training session to level out all WyeWorks employees' knowledge of Agile/Scrum.

 <!--more-->